 POST requests from browsers without needing to set up and fill out HTML forms.
 Postman is probably the most popular.

 - Once your API is working you can focus on your front-end code.
 Really, how you go about this is up to you.
-If you are comfortable front-end framework then go for it!
-If you’re happier in plain HTML and CSS that’s fine too.
+If you are comfortable with a front-end framework then go for it!
+If you’re happier using plain HTML and CSS that’s fine too.
 All you should have to do to get your posts into a website is to

 fetch the correct API endpoint and then display the results.
 Working with fetch and APIs from a front-end perspective is covered in this lesson